When Bill Dallas first heard that 15 to 20 million Christians in the U.S. are not registered to vote, he couldn't believe it.

 The company persuaded wealthy Silicon Valley conservatives to help fund the creation of a database of as many adults in the U.S. as they can find.
 So far, UIP has added 180 million.

 The company buys lists to build a profile of each citizen, and then assigns points for certain characteristics.
-You get points if you're on a pro-life list or a traditional marriage list.
+You get points if you're on an anti-abortion list or a traditional marriage list.
 You get a point if you regularly attend church or home-school your kids.
 You get points if you like NASCAR or fishing.

 "If [your score] totaled over 600 points, then we realized you were very serious about your faith," Dallas says.
-"Then we run that person against the voter registration database ...
-If they were not registered, that became the key people we were going to target to go after."
+"Then we run that person against the voter registration database. ...
+If they were not registered, that became one of the key people we were going to target to go after."